The history of skiing

 Get the more fun out of your skiing holiday by learning to ski at Norwegian ski schools.

-Vierly Snowboard Park is leading the scene.
+Oslo Winter Park Tryvann and Vierli lead the scene.
 Hemsedal has good off-piste snowboarding and many parks offer high international standards.

 Cross-country skiing in Norway is free of charge.
 Well-prepared tracks are found in large parts of the country.
 Here are some recommended areas.